MarkDarwin/dns-blocking/README.md

 # 🛡️ DNS Blocking

 Automated workflows to fetch, filter, and maintain DNS blocklists for privacy and security.
+The originaly lists worked but used too much memory.
+The adjustments below clean up the lists, but I am retaining functionality by adding the TLDs directly to the DNS server.

 ---